 Traditions give Girl Scouts a sense of history—and inspire them to be the best they can be.
 Sharing traditions with millions of Girl Scouts—and the huge network of Girl Scout alums who came before them—helps remind girls they belong to a big, powerful sisterhood.
-This page for troop leaders explains some of the ceremonies and celebrations that Girl Scouts can participate in.
+This page for troop leaders explains some of the ceremonies and celebrations in which Girl Scouts can participate.

 Prefer to watch?

 - Watch Opening and Closing a Meeting.

 - Watch Flag Ceremonies.

 Bridging ceremonies typically take place toward the end of a membership year and are sometimes combined with a Court of Awards ceremony.
 At a bridging ceremony, your troop can cross over a bridge–real or symbolic–to symbolize each girl’s advancement in Girl Scouts.

 Advancing from Girl Scout Brownies to Girl Scout Juniors is usually called “flying up.”
 For all other grade levels (Daisy, Junior, Cadette, Senior, and Ambassador), it is called “bridging.”

 Use it Anytime

 The Court of Awards can be held anytime during the year, at any location, and as often as the troop wants.
 Some troops have these ceremonies monthly, annually, or at the end of the year.
 A Court of Awards ceremony can also be used as a closing ceremony for a troop project, or as a way to present recognitions individual girls have earned over a period of time.
 It’s common to have a Court of Awards ceremony in combination with a bridging ceremony.

 You can plan these ceremonies as a troop or attend a service unit-wide ceremony with other troops in your area.
 Attending a service unit Court of Awards ceremony is a great opportunity for girls in your troop to meet other Girl Scouts, especially troops in different grade levels and from other schools.